Trigun: Production

-After leaving college, Yasuhiro Nightow had gone to work selling apartments for the housing corporation Sekisui House, but struggled to keep up with his manga drawing hobby.
+After leaving college, Yasuhiro Nightow worked selling apartments for the housing corporation Sekisui House, but struggled to keep up with his manga drawing hobby.
 Reassured by some successes, including a serialized manga based on the popular video game franchise Samurai Spirits for Family Computer Magazine, he quit his job to draw full-time.
+With the help of a publisher friend, Nightow published a one-shot of Trigun in Tokuma Shoten's shōnen manga magazine Monthly Shōnen Captain on January 26, 1995; this eventually led to the creation of a serialized work.
+(Note: The one-shot was released in the March 1995 issue (cover date), released on January 26, 1995.)

-The series was conceptualized as a mix between Western and science fiction as Nightow found it not seen in Japan by the time he started writing Trigun.
-To contrast Vash from the typical heroes in action films, Nightow portrayed him as a pacifist since he did not want his lead character to be a murderer.
-Throughout the story, Vash avoids killing enemies by disarming them and avoids inflicting mortal wounds during combat.
-His cheerful personality was used to highlight this trait with his catchphrase being: "Hey, sorry.
-Love and peace?"
+The series was conceptualized as a mix of the Western and science fiction genres, as Nightow realized it was a previously unseen combination of genres in Japan.
+To distinguish Vash from the typical heroes in action films, Nightow portrayed him as a pacifist since he did not want his lead character to be a murderer.
+As such, throughout the story, Vash avoids killing enemies by disarming them and avoids inflicting mortal wounds during combat.
+His cheerful personality was used to highlight this trait.
+The title Trigun originated from Vash's multiple weapons he uses in combat including his normal gun, the prosthetic, and the supernatural Angel Arm.
 Other elements of the manga were based on real life.
-Wolfwood's name was taken from the lead singer as his image for the priest.
+For example, Wolfwood's name was taken from the lead singer as his image for the priest.
 He is also modeled on Tortoise Matsumoto from the band Ulfuls.
 In order to create "warm" environments, Nightow drew several eating scenes.

+To make Vash's appearance distinctive, Nightow often changed the character's hair color throughout the serialization.
+Fans questioned if this was relevant to the story; Nightow chose not to reveal his reason for it.
+In the series' climax, it is revealed that Vash's blond hair turning black is a secondary effect of overusing his supernatural powers.
+Despite his efforts in the designs, Nightow regrets giving Vash and antagonist Legato Bluesummers detailed eyes because he drew them inconsistently in the manga.
+In addition, Nightow had trouble designing Vash's gun as he aimed for it to look visually attractive and effective to use.
+He originally wanted to create a gun with unlimited bullets; he replaced it with a traditional one after consulting a picture of an upside-down barrel for inspiration.
+Besides Vash's guns, Nightow portrayed him as having a supernatural power known as Angel Arms, where his arms mutate to form a weapon.
+The Angel Arms adopt a feminine form and can create or give birth to matter.

-In the making of the manga, Nightow attempts to draw the fight scenes carefully as he has "all these images running through my head of characters moving this way and that, and contorting into all sort sorts of amazing action poses, but thinking about it and putting it to paper are always two different things".
-In regards to the narrative, Nightow uses a "logical and intuitive manner" as his modus operandi in order to make readers being capable of following it.
-While Vash is the manga's protagonist, anime director Satoshi Nishimura used Meryl Stryfe as the main character.
-In the anime, she searches for the Humanoid Typhoon and initially does not believe it is Vash due to his childish behavior.
-To create suspense, writer Yōsuke Kuroda suggested that Vash would not shoot a bullet until the fifth episode, which causes Meryl to realize he is the famous gunman.
+As Nightow was making the manga, he attempted to draw the fight scenes carefully as he imagined characters moving and posing in the ways he thought, but with difficulty.
+In regards to the narrative, Nightow used a "logical and intuitive manner" as his modus operandi to allow readers to follow it.